Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 All images for the timeline are open source, and from Wikimedia Commons (https://commons.wikimedia.org/wiki/Main_Page).

-All links have an aria-label to help visually impaired users, and they are coded to open in a separate tab.
+All links have an aria-label to help visually impaired users, and they open in a separate tab.

 -_Feedback Form_-